 Please take action today to ensure that prolonged child and youth homelessness does not result from the COVID-19 outbreak.

-1. Urge your U.S. Senators to join as cosponsors of the Emergency Family Stabilization Act.
-Use this action form to enter your zip code, and send a letter, which you can personalize with local or state facts, as well as your own perspectives and experiences.
+1. Tell your U.S. Senators and U.S. Representatives to insist that the Emergency Family Stabilization Act be included in the next coronavirus relief package.
+Use this action form to enter your zip code, and send a letter.

 2. Endorse the legislation (local, state, or national organizations) by completing this google form.